-- St. Margaret's-at-Cliffe Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures. - All staff will be provided with a copy of this policy and part one of KCSIE.
+- St. Mary's CEP (VA) School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures. - All staff will be provided with a copy of this policy and part one of KCSIE as appropriate.
 A copy is kept in the staff room and the teacher shared drive on the network. - Supply teachers will have been provided with online Safeguarding and Child Protection training through their agency.
-This will cover Part 1 of KCSIE, plus additional modules on radicalisation and extremism, mental health and wellbeing, online safety and how to keep children safe. - All volunteers are required to read and sign our Volunteer Standards. - Parents/carers can obtain a copy of the Child Protection Policy and other related policies on request.
+This will cover Part 1 of KCSIE, plus additional modules on radicalization and extremism, mental health and wellbeing, online safety and how to keep children safe. - Parents/carers can obtain a copy of the Child Protection Policy and other related policies on request.
 Additionally, our policies can be viewed via the school website. - The policy forms part of our school development plan and will be reviewed annually by the governing body which has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead will ensure regular reporting on safeguarding activity and systems to the governing body.
 The governing body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.